Vincent Groves: Early years

-Criminal career
+Crimes

 In late 1977, Groves met 17-year-old Jeanette Baca, whom he persuaded to engage in prostitution and became her pimp.
 On June 11, 1978, Baca's naked body was found in the woodland in Jefferson County.
 During the investigation, police interrogated Groves, but since there was no evidence of his guilt, he wasn't charged.
 A few months later, he met 21-year-old Norma Jean Halford, from San Jose, California, who became his cohabitant.
 On August 24, 1979, a soldier from the army discovered Halford's empty car parked on a mountain road outside of Georgetown.
 Neither Halford, nor her body, have been located to this day.
 At the end of 1979, Groves became addicted to drugs.
 During this period, he met Janett Hill, whom he married in March 1981.
 Due to his addiction, Vincent began to exhibit volatile behavior, quitting his job at the Gates Rubber Company and finding employment as a janitor with irregular working hours, from which his relationship with Janett became strained.
 On August 14, 1981, Groves killed 17-year-old Tammy Sue Woodrum while out camping.
 On the advice from his wife, after committing the murder, Groves surrendered himself at the police station and gave a full confession.
 He insisted that the girl had died from an overdose, but the autopsy later established that Woodrum had been raped and strangled, and that there were no traces of drugs in her blood.
 Vincent was charged with second-degree murder, and in the summer of 1982, he was found guilty and received a 12-year sentence.
 During his imprisonment, he divorced his wife, finished college and went through several programs for rehabilitation of sex offenders.
 On February 13, 1987, he was paroled and released from prison.